-Such corrupt practices nullify the mining titles and the mining agreement currently held by VBG"106
+Such corrupt practices nullify the mining titles and the mining agreement currently held by VBG" 106

-- 144. From there on, matters progressed quickly. - 145.
-On 2 April 2014, the Strategic Committee issued its opinion to President Condé and the Minister of Mines and Geology, concurring with the Technical Committee's recommendation. - 146.
-On 17 April 2014, President Condé issued a Presidential Order terminating the Zogota Mining Concession107 which stated that:

-"Due to the fraudulent nature of the conditions of its enactment, Decree D/2010...dated March 19, 2010, granting BSG Resources (Guinea) Limited the mining concession for the zone known as Zogota... is revoked."

-147. On 18 April 2014, the Minister of Mines and Geology issued a Ministerial Order terminating the Blocks 1 and 2 Permit108 which stated that:

-"Due to the fraudulent nature of the conditions of its enactment, Ministerial Order....granting to BSGR Guinee Limited the mining exploration permit for Simandou blocks 1 & 2 encompassing a surface area of 369 km2 in the Kerouane Prefecture...is revoked."

-On 23 April 2014, the Minister of Mines and Geology issued a Ministerial 148.
-Order terminating the Base Convention109.
-That stated:
+- 137. On 2 April 2014, the Strategic Committee issued its opinion to President Condé and the Minister of Mines and Geology, concurring with the Technical Committee's recommendation. - 138.
+On 17 April 2014, President Condé issued a Presidential Order terminating the Zogota Mining Concession107 which stated that "due to the fraudulent nature of the conditions of its enactment, Decree D/2010...dated March 19, 2010, granting BSG Resources (Guinea) Limited the mining concession for the zone known as Zogota...is revoked." - On 18 April 2014, the Minister of Mines and Geology issued a Ministerial Order terminating the Blocks 1 and 2 Permit which stated that "due to the fraudulent nature of the conditions of its enactment, Ministerial Order....granting to BSGR Guinee Limited the mining exploration permit for Simandou blocks 1 & 2 encompassing a surface area of 369 km2 in the Kerouane Prefecture...is revoked." - 140.
+On 23 April 2014, the Minister of Mines and Geology issued a Ministerial Order terminating the Base Convention which stated that "as a consequence of

-"As a consequence of Decree D/2014/098/PRG/SGG of April 17, 2014 concerning the revocation of Decree...dated March 19, 2010, granting a mining concession to BSG Resources (Guinea) Limited, the cancellation of the agreement entered into on December 16, 2009, between the Republic of Guinea and the companies BSG
+108 Order No. A 2014/1204/MMG/SGG dated 18 April 2014 (Exhibit C-0066).